 Laetacara curviceps in the aquarium

 This species was first introduced to the German aquarium trade in 1909 under the name Acara thayeri.
-Later it was recognized as a new species and was described by Ernst Ahl (1924), the former curator of ichthyology and herpetology in the Berlin Museum, as Acara curviceps based on aquarium specimens.
+Later it was recognized as a new species and in 1924 Ernst Ahl, the former curator of ichthyology and herpetology in the Berlin Museum, used aquarium specimens to describe it as Acara curviceps.
 The name curviceps comes from the Latin curvus (meaning round) and cephalus (meaning head) in recognition of their curved head shape.

 They are typically an easy-to-care-for species that will adapt to most water conditions and will eagerly take all types of food.
 They tolerate a wide range of temperatures and have a mild disposition.
 A sand substrate is perfect but they do well with gravel.
 They prefer fine-grained substrates that allow them to dig shallow pits for rearing their fry.
 They thrive in planted tanks but they need more open space than Apistogrammas.
 They aren’t cave spawners so caves are not necessary for this species.
 They are excellent community inhabitants but they should have a tank of their own if you are trying to breed them.